Open-Cap-Table-Coalition/Open-Cap-Format-OCF/README.md

   - **Id:** `https://opencaptablecoalition.com/schema/enums/ConversionCalculationType.schema.json`
   - **Description:** Enumeration of convertible conversion calculation types.
 We currently support:

   1. `RATIO` - units of source security to units of target Stock Class
   2. `FIXED` - converts to a fixed number of shares of Stock Class, and
   3. `CUSTOM` - conversion cannot be structured in OCF.`

   - **View more:** [schema/enums/ConversionCalculationType](/docs/schema/enums/ConversionCalculationType.md)

 - **Enum - Conversion Trigger Type**

   - **Id:** `https://opencaptablecoalition.com/schema/enums/ConversionTriggerType.schema.json`
-  - **Description:** Enumeration of types of conversion triggers - e.g. does a trigger result in automatic conversion, a right to convert or automatic conversion with an option to delay
+  - **Description:** Enumeration of types of conversion triggers - e.g. does a trigger result in automatic conversion, a right to convert or automatic conversion with the option to delay
   - **View more:** [schema/enums/ConversionTriggerType](/docs/schema/enums/ConversionTriggerType.md)

 - **Enum - Convertible Type**